lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 (An alternative term, when the properties as a network node are not in focus, is "constrained device".)

-"unconstrained node" cannot be used as an antonym, as engineering is unable to produce nodes that are literally without constraints.
+"Unconstrained node" cannot be used as an antonym, as engineering is unable to produce nodes that are literally without constraints.
 To mark the other end of the constrainedness spectrum, the term Capable (as in "capable nodes") has become popular.